In-depth analysis: YEEZY Boost 350 V2

 YEEZY Boost 350 have become more accessible with the arrival of a new variant, the

 YEEZY Boost 350 V2.
-The V2 is the most popular product in the line
+The V2 is the most popular product of the line

-YEEZY with over 60 colorways on the market since its initial debut.
-Although they have been produced in greater quantities and with more colors than the first iteration, the 350 V2 are not yet easily accessible to retail, contrary to Kanye's mission.
+YEEZY has released over 60 colorways since its initial debut.
+Despite being released in larger quantities and with more colorways than the first iteration, the 350 V2 is still not readily available at retail, contrary to Kanye's mission.

 Original colors

-YEEZY Boost 350 V2 was originally released in eight colorways: Beluga , Copper , Green , Red , Oreo , Bred , Zebra , and Triple White .
-About half of the original colorways have received restocks, giving shoppers a second or third chance to pick up a pair for retail.
-This is not to say YEEZY is standing still.
-In the first part of 2022 we have seen new colorways like Bone , MX Rock and Dazzling Blue added to the family, as well as a new version of the Yeezy 350 V2 in the form of the CMPCT .
+The YEEZY Boost 350 V2 originally released in eight colorways: Beluga , Copper , Green , Red , Oreo , Bred , Zebra , and Triple White .
+Approximately half of the original colorways have received restocks, giving shoppers a second or third chance to grab a pair at retail.
+That's not to say YEEZY is standing still.
+In the early part of 2022, we've seen new colorways like Bone , MX Rock , and Dazzling Blue added to the family, as well as a new iteration of the Yeezy 350 V2 in the form of the CMPCT .

 YEEZY 350 V2 to your wardrobe?

-YEEZY Boost 350 V2 is one of the most wearable silhouettes in Kanye's catalog.
-It's perfect for casual wear on the streets, but it's also responsive and breathable enough to handle a workout in the gym.
-With the 350 V2, the attention of
+The YEEZY Boost 350 V2 is one of the most wearable silhouettes in Kanye's catalog.
+It's perfect for casual wear on the streets, but it's also responsive and breathable enough to handle a gym workout.
+With the 350 V2, Kanye's focus is on

-YEEZY on the combination of high performance technology and stylistic appeal has created a highly adaptable shoe that fits virtually everyone's needs.
+YEEZY combines high-performance technology with stylistic appeal to create a highly adaptable shoe that fits virtually everyone's needs.

 YEEZY Boost 350 V2?

-The YEEZY 350 sell at the retail price of €200 for the first version and €220 for the V2.
+The YEEZY 350 retails for €200 for the original release and €220 for the V2.
 However, like most YEEZYs , they often sell out immediately, so their market price is significantly higher.
-Original YEEZY 350 colorways retail for around €650 on average, while the V2 (the most frequently produced iteration) currently sells for around €300 on average.
-For any given release, prices tend to rise over time as supply of deadstock decreases and demand increases, but two events can lower the value of a YEEZY 350: a reset and the rumor of a reset.
+The original YEEZY 350 colorways resell for around €650 on average, while the V2 (the most frequently produced iteration) currently sells for around €300 on average.
+For any given release, prices tend to increase over time as deadstock supply dwindles and demand increases, but two events can lower the value of a YEEZY 350: a restock and rumors of a restock.

-An increase in availability given by a reset is the reason behind the decrease in prices of the YEEZY 350 V2.
-Most resellers understand that restocks mean a depreciation of their investment and as soon as they hear the word, they are motivated to sell.
-This increases the supply of 350 V2 in stores and marketplaces and pushes prices down.
+Increased availability resulting from restocking is the reason behind the YEEZY 350 V2 price drop.
+Most resellers understand that restocking devalues their investment, and as soon as they hear about it, they're motivated to sell.
+This increases the supply of 350 V2s in stores and marketplaces and pushes prices down.

 Conclusion

-The YEEZY Boost 350 V2 was Kanye's first step in opening up more access to his product.
-But even with a constant stream of versions and a plethora of colorways, demand for the model still outstrips supply.
-Part of the reasoning behind the sustained demand for the 350 V2 is its functionality, which sits perfectly at the intersection of leisure and fitness.
+The YEEZY Boost 350 V2 was Kanye's first step toward greater access to his product.
+But even with a steady stream of releases and a plethora of colorways, demand for the model still outstrips supply.
+Part of the reasoning behind the 350 V2's sustained demand is its functionality, which sits perfectly at the intersection of leisure and fitness.

-Kanye and adidas have extended access by frequently replenishing the quantities of YEEZY 350 V2 on the market through restocks, which inadvertently prevent resale prices from going too high.
+Kanye and adidas have expanded access by frequently restocking YEEZY 350 V2s, which inadvertently keeps resale prices from rising too high.